An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Introduction

-The perks of aerial communication over satellites to fulfill ever-increasing communication demands and limitations of the existing terrestrial networks are the main motivations behind the HAPS.
-The key feature of the HAPS include seamless merger with the existing communication infrastructure, no special requirements on the operational spectrum/user equipment (UE), ability to adjust and prioritize capacity or coverage, quick deployment, easy maintenance/up-gradation, and scaling capabilities.
-HAPS offer ubiquitous connectivity and ultra-wide coverage with low-delay characteristics, higher throughput, and minimal power requirement relative to the satellite communications \cite{karapantazis2005broadband}.
-Air-based mobile coverage solutions can bridge the digital divide by connecting the unconnected in sparsely populated regions and difficult terrains.
-We can rely on these floating base station for effective disaster management and rapid relief operation.
-Moreover, it can assist existing infrastructures as a relay and/or back-haul network to serve dense metropolitan areas \cite{alsharoa2019facilitating}.
+High-Altitude Platform Station (HAPS) has emerged as a viable, promising and versatile candidate for aerial communication owing to its unmanned and disaster-resilient operation, long-endurance characteristics, self-reliance capability, and ultra-wide coverage area.
+The key features of the HAPS include seamless merger with the existing communication infrastructure, no special requirements on the operational spectrum/user equipment (UE), ability to adjust and prioritize capacity or coverage, rapid deployment, flexible maintenance/up-gradation, and scaling capabilities \cite{shibata2019study}.
+To summarize, HAPS is a state of the art preference for ubiquitous connectivity and ultra-wide coverage with low-delay characteristics, higher throughput, and minimal power requirement \cite{karapantazis2005broadband}.
+HAPS can provide universal coverage with dedicated/shared broadband connectivity offering numerous use cases including greenfield coverage, internet of things (IoT), fixed wireless access/catastrophe management, public/private connectivity, and terrestrial backhaul \cite{GSMA-HAPS-2021}.